c12i/c12i.github.io/_posts/2018-05-23-node-memory.md

 );
 ```

 This script utilizes the `v8` module, an integral part of Node.js, offering methods like `v8.getHeapStatistics()` to fetch heap-related memory information.
-For a deeper understanding of process memory, refer to [this resource](https://www.guru99.com/stack-vs-heap.html).

 ### Adjusting Memory Capacity